johnwmillr/johnwmillr.github.io/_posts/2018-08-24-unix-to-the-rescue.markdown

 <a name="complete-description"></a>
 ## Appendix
 ### Full description of the Unix tools [⇪](#full-unix-command)
-The Unix code I ended up using makes use of a couple of really helpful command-line tools:
+The Unix code I ended up with makes use of a couple of really helpful command-line tools:

 [`grep`](https://www.computerhope.com/unix/ugrep.htm)

  The `grep` tool uses [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) to parse and print text within the command line.
-In the command above, I'm telling `grep` to search the current directory for any files containing the "Skillet Pizza" text and print the names of any files containing the specified text.
+In the command above I'm telling `grep` to search the current directory for any files containing the "Skillet Pizza" text and to then print their file names.

  The `-rl` option tells `grep` to search recursively and print the matched file names, rather than the actual matched text.
-The `e` option is used to specify the regular expression to search for.
+The `e` option is used to specify the regular expression to search with.
 The `.` tells `grep` to search within the current directory.

 [`pipe`](http://www.linfo.org/pipes.html) and [`redirect`](http://www.westwind.com/reference/os-x/commandline/pipes.html#redir-output)